JohnCoene/chirp/website/blog/2019-02-21-beta-version.md

 - [tidygraph](https://github.com/thomasp85/tidygraph) by [Thomas Lin Pedersen](https://www.data-imaginist.com/) which is a lifesaver when working with graphs.
 - [aforce](https://aforce.john-coene.com/) by myself for the Virtual Reality network.
 - [shinyjs](https://deanattali.com/shinyjs/) by [Dean Attali](https://deanattali.com/).
+- [waiter](https://github.com/JohnCoene/waiter) by myself for the splash loading screen.
 - [shinyparticles](https://github.com/dreamRs/shinyparticles) by [DreamRs](https://www.dreamrs.fr/) on the homepage, a nice touch given Chirp is network-related.
 - [reactrend](https://reactrend.john-coene.com/) by myself for the tweets trendline.
 - [shinycustomloader](https://github.com/emitanaka/shinycustomloader) by [Emi Tanaka](https://emitanaka.github.io/) for the loader over the graph.